PierreZ/PierreZ.github.io/content/blog/engage-maximum-distorsion-warp10.md

 - **query scalability**, ie. how to query in a raisonnable amount of time.
 - **delete capability**, ie. how to handle deletes without stopping ingestion and query.

-Frustration with existing open source monitoring tools like **Nagios** and **Ganglia** is why the giants created their own tools – **Google has Borgmon** and **Facebook has Claspin**, just to name two.
+Frustration with existing open source monitoring tools like **Nagios** and **Ganglia** is why the giants created their own tools – **Google has Borgmon** and **Facebook has [Gorilla](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf)**, just to name two.
 They are closed sources, but the idea of treating time-series data as a data source for generating alerts is now accessible to everyone thanks to the **former Googlers who decided to rewrite Borgmon** outside Google.

 # Why another time series database?